 I think that using some of them as the artwork is an awesome idea, but I don’t know how you got such great photos of the legos and other toys.
 Can you please give me some advice for doing this?
 Did you set them up in a box or something so that there aren’t any distracting background images?
 Any tips you can give me would be greatly appreciated.

-First of all, let's talk a little about about lighting.
+Thanks!
+First of all, let’s talk a little about lighting.
 I only use natural light.
 No flash.
-I look for a spot in my house that is bright, preferrably with indirect light.
+I look for a spot in my house that is bright, preferably with indirect light.
 Let me show you what I mean.
-Here's a room that is bright right now.
+Here’s a room that is bright right now.
 See how the shadows are softer?
 They are fuzzier?
-That's a great time and spot for photos.
+That’s a great time and spot for photos.

-You want to avoid places or times where the shadow appear to be harsh and the sunlight is direct like this.
+You want to avoid places or times where the shadow appears to be harsh and the sunlight is direct like this.

 If you don’t have a lot of windows in your house, you can open the garage and sit at the edge, where you’re still in the shadow, but it’s still bright as well.
 Okay, so now you’ve found a bright spot to photograph.
 We want to block out distractions.
 Grab a piece of tagboard like this.

 You’ll notice that if you put your tagboard on the ground like this and your object on top, you have kind of a limited view.
 You can only photograph the top of the object like this.

 Or you might end up not getting only tagboard as your background if you shoot the side of the object.

 That’s why you’ll want to lay your tagboard against a wall as shown.
 The book is holding it there.

 Now you can get down and get a great shot of your object.
 Problem solved.